 Diagnosis | Physical Activity | Medications | Self-Management

 Your health professional typically will take a case history and do a clinical and neurological examination to determine whether you have any signs or symptoms that indicate whether other diagnostic tests are required.
 For most back pain, research has shown that X-rays or other investigative tests are not indicated.
 In fact some investigative tests, such as x-rays, if used indiscriminately can result in poorer health outcomes.
-Your health professional will assess whether you have any “Red Flags” or “Yellow Flags”.
+Your health professional will assess whether you have any "Red Flags" or “Yellow Flags”.
 Red flags alert your health professional of the need for further action.
-Yellow flags alert your health professional to other factors that may need to be addressed to reduce your risk of developing or perpetuating long-term disability, work loss or reduced quality of life.
+Yellow flags alert your health professional to other factors that may need to be addressed to reduce your risk of developing unnecessary long-term disability, work loss or reduced quality of life.

 Red Flag Symptoms

 - Neurological: major motor weakness, disturbance of bowel or bladder control, saddle numbness

 - Infection: fever, risk of UTI, IV drug use, immune suppressed

 - Tumour: history of cancer, weight loss, fever, pain worse supine or at night